parallaxsecond/hello-parsec/README.md

 logo and banner will not be displayed.
 Instead, the console will show all of the output from the command-line test script, which will include a variety of key management and cryptographic operations.

+The `parsec-cli-tests.sh` script also accepts some command-line parameters to adjust its behaviour.
+You can use the `-h` option to get additional help on these.